-Limitations of blood culture: Until now, the only way to provide species-specific diagnostic results was with a blood culture.
-Blood culture is severely limited by poor sensitivity, requiring multiple blood culture sets, and false negative test results, often resulting from interference from antimicrobial drugs in the bloodstream.2,3 False negative test results have led to an overreliance on empiric therapy and the protocol of running 3 to 4 blood cultures per patient, which further delays the time to test result.
+Until now, the only way to provide species-specific diagnostic results was with a blood culture.
+Blood culture is severely limited by poor sensitivity, requiring multiple blood culture sets, and false-negative test results, often resulting from interference from antimicrobial drugs in the bloodstream.2,3 False-negative test results have led to an overreliance on empiric therapy and the protocol of running 3 to 4 blood cultures per patient, which further delays the time to test results.

 - A study from Henry Ford Health System demonstrated that patients tested with the T2Candida Panel were treated in a median of 5 hours compared to a median of 44 hours for blood culture, representing an eightfold improvement in time to delivery of appropriate therapy.4

 - A study from Lee Health demonstrated the meantime to appropriate therapy from the first positive blood culture was 34 hours.
 In contrast, the time from blood draw to initiation of appropriate antifungal therapy for T2Candida-positive patients was only 6 hours.5